 Oh, North Korea and all these other places.

-that old Beach Boys song, Bomberan.
+That old Beach Boys song, Bomber Ram.

-Bom, bom, bom, bom.
+Bom, bom, bom, bomb.

 All right, so what you have is a great example of hypocrisy from both the right and the left on this issue.

-Joining us now, Rick Unger, Jonathan Gillam.
+Joining us now, Rick Unger, Jonathan Gillum.

-Uh a lot of hypocrisy there, Mr. Unger, and uh I think the biggest hypocrite there is Maxine Waters and John McCain.
+And I think the biggest hypocrite there is Maxine Waters and John McCain.

 Yeah, I think everybody needs to calm down here a little bit.